Working Families Party Endorses Elizabeth Warren After Backing Bernie Sanders in 2016

 After backing Bernie Sanders in 2016, the Working Families Party on Monday voted to endorse Sen. Elizabeth Warren’s (D-MA) presidential campaign.

 The progressive political outfit’s move bolsters Warren’s left-wing credentials as she continues to gain ground on former Vice President Joe Biden in the polls.
-It also signals a growth in support for Warren among the Democratic Party’s progressive wing as she and Sanders challenge Biden for his frontrunner status.
+It also signals a growth in support for Warren among the Democratic Party’s progressive wing as she and Sanders challenge Biden's frontrunner status.

 The endorsement process stretched for three months and included live question-and-answer sessions with the candidates in contention for the backing.
-According to the party, Warren earned 60.91% of the vote in the first round of ranked-choice voting, followed by 35.82% for Sanders.
-More than 80 percent of voters listed Warren and Sanders as their top picks.
+According to the party, Warren earned almost 61 percent of the vote in the first round of ranked-choice voting, followed by Sanders on almost 36 percent.
+More than 80 percent of voters listed Warren and Sanders as their top two picks.

 “Senator Warren strikes fear into the hearts of the robber barons who rigged the system, and offers hope to millions of working people who have been shut out of our democracy and economy,” said Working Families Party national director Maurice Mitchell.
 “Our job now is to help Senator Warren build the mass movement that will make her transformational plans a reality.”